How to Clean White Shoes with Toothpaste

 3. Scrub the shoes

 Scrub the toothpaste into the shoe fabric or material using gentle circular motions.
-The friction the brushing creates helps to remove stains like paint and dirt from the surface.
+The friction created by brushing helps to remove stains like paint and dirt from the surface.
 Continue scrubbing until the toothpaste creates a lather, indicating it's actively cleaning the shoes.

 4. Let the toothpaste sit